Tip #543: Taking Risks

 I risked moving alone with my one-year-old daughter from the East Coast to a midwestern state to get my Masters Degree.
 Away from family and support, it was lonely and difficult, but I accomplished my goal in 9 months.

 I risked starting the first feminist theatre in the Midwest, the Apple Corps, Ltd. with another woman.
-We sought and were awarded a grant from the National Endowment for the Arts and performed throughout the state, initiating important conversations with women about their lives and their choices.
+We sought and were awarded a grant from the National Endowment for the Arts.
+Then we performed throughout the state, initiating important conversations with women about their lives and their choices.

-I risked agreeing to teach a leadership class for a technical college, even though I had never taught leadership before.
-It was a wonderful learning experience, because it taught me that I could research and teach any topic they needed.
+I risked agreeing to teach a leadership class for a technical college.
+This was even though I had never taught leadership before.
+It was a wonderful learning experience.
+This is because it taught me that I could research and teach any topic they needed.
 It also gave me a new career of teaching at the associate, baccalaureate and masters levels for the technical college and university continuing education programs.

 I risked competing against much more seasoned employees for a rare promotional opportunity.
 That position brought isolation from my peers and other challenges, but it enabled me to further develop my human resource consulting expertise.